 The two options for sorting your Ancestry DNA match list are by relationship and by date.
 By changing the way your matches are sorted, you will see different people towards the top of your list.

 A great way to organize DNA matches is to place matches into groups.
-On most DNA testing sites, we have to do this manually in a notebook or spreadsheet, but Ancestry DNA makes this easy with their Groups tool on your list.
+On most DNA testing sites, we have to do this manually in a notebook or spreadsheet, such as my downloadable spreadsheet, but Ancestry DNA makes this easy with their Groups tool on your list.

 To access the Groups feature on your Ancestry DNA match list, you will need to be at your main DNA match page.
 The “Groups” tool is located between “Sort” and “Filter” on the top of your DNA match list.

 In the image below, you can see exactly where you need to click in order to access this tool:

 In the paragraphs below, I explain in detail each option for grouping your Ancestry DNA matches.

 Choose this option to create a custom group for your DNA matches.
 Once you create the group, you can then assign individual matches to the group directly from your DNA match list.